 Faculty members also are less likely to hold the rank of professor or associate professor, less likely to have tenure, and less likely to hold a doctorate as their final degree.

 The faculty members also are less likely to be specialists in journalism or radio and television and slightly more likely to be teaching advertising and public relations.
 They also are slightly more likely to have some combined responsibilities, rather than any of these specialties.

 These are the key findings of two papers authored by Dr. Lee B. Becker, Dr. Tudor Vlad, and Ms. Oana Stefanita based on data from the Annual Faculty Salary Survey, conducted at the University of Georgia from 1999 to 2013.

 The survey is based on responses of participating member schools who provided data on the characteristics of their faculty members.

-Becker has directed the survey since 1987, and since 1997 the survey has operated from the James M. Cox Jr. Center for International Mass Communication Training and Research at the University of Georgia's Grady College of Journalism and Mass Communication.
+The field work for the project was completed in the James M. Cox Jr. Center for International Mass Communication Training and Research in the Grady College of Journalism and Mass Communication at the University of Georgia.